rw-hsma-fpga/microblaze-globalvar-fixes/README.md

 ### 3. HDL module for real write protection to ROM segment from (1b)

-***Current status:*** *We've tested everything for the classic Microblaze processor up to the current 2024.1 tools, both with Vitis Classic IDE (Eclipse-based) and Vitis Unified IDE (based on VS Code/Eclipse Theia)*
+***Current status:*** *We've tested everything both for the classic Microblaze processor and the new (RISC-V based) Microblaze-V core, up to the current 2024.1 tools, both with Vitis Classic IDE (Eclipse-based) and Vitis Unified IDE (based on VS Code/Eclipse Theia).*

-*We are still working on full support for the Microblaze-V (RISC-V based) runtime library*

 *Contact r.willenberg@hs-mannheim.de if you have any questions.*
 ## &nbsp;